Byte Histogram in Python 3

 ...

-That looks really interesting!
-Note that in both cases we scaled the maximum probability, so that the value with the maximum probability will be shown with 80 bar characters.
+That looks interesting.
+Note that in both cases we’ve scaled the values, and show the value with the highest probability using 80 bar characters.

 Tags